amituttam/notes/docs/study/taoup/taoup-ch2-history.rst

 #.
 XFree86 used Internel development and was more effective than X
    consortium and provided BSD and Linux with graphics engine in 1992.

 #.
-Internet Engineering Task Force (IETF) and originated the tradition
+Internet Engineering Task Force (IETF) originated the tradition
-   of standardization through Requests For Comment (RFCs) started from same group of *hackers* who managed ARPANET at MIT AI Lab.
+   of standardization through Requests For Comment (RFCs).
+This started from same group of *hackers* who managed ARPANET at MIT AI Lab.

 #.
 Interesting was that these *geeks* were not Unix programmers.
 Early
    Unix programmers were from academia and corporations that were